-Craig Pryor, principal of McKillop Legal, holds an Honours degree in Law and a Science degree (specialising in Chemistry).
+Craig Pryor, principal of McKillop Legal, holds an Honours degree in Law and a Science degree.

 Craig was admitted to the Supreme Court of New South Wales in 2001 and is admitted to the High Court of Australia.
 Craig became a partner at WMD Law in 2005 at age 27 in the Commercial Group and Estates Group and in 2013, was asked to join Bell Partners, a multiple BRW Award winning national accountancy and business advisory practice, as its Head of Commercial Law & Estate Planning, which he headed for 3 years until joining McKillop Legal.

 A large part of Craig’s practice involves drafting, negotiating and advising on commercial contracts, sale of business, business and personal structuring and asset protection, probate and deceased estate administration, business succession planning, estate planning and conducting commercial litigation and civil litigation such as that in relation to business disputes, bankruptcy and insolvency, trusts and claims on estates such as under the Succession Act.

 Craig has the knowledge, expertise and experience to guide you through any legal issue.